-For all these reasons, the assurance that we plan for our work to provide is at an "audit level"-the highest reasonable level of assurance that we can obtain using our regular audit procedures.
-Specifically, an audit level of assurance is obtained by interviewing management and analyzing the information it provides; examining and testing systems, procedures and transactions; confirming facts with independent sources; and, where necessary because we are examining a highly technical area, obtaining independent expert assistance and advice.
+We plan our work to be able to obtain and provide assurance at an "audit level"-the highest reasonable level of assurance that we can obtain using our regular audit procedures.
+Specifically, an audit level of assurance is obtained by interviewing management and analyzing information that management provides; examining and testing systems, procedures and transactions; confirming facts with independent sources; and, where necessary because we are examining a highly technical area, obtaining independent expert assistance and advice.
+We also use professional judgment in much of our work.